America's Quest to Dominate Space

 "Joan Johnson-Freese clearly identifies the present state of America's space program, the critical issues and challenges the United States faces, the urgent need for action, and the course the United States should follow in its future endeavors in space.
 Heavenly Ambitions is a book that should be read and heeded by all those involved in the making of this nation's policies in space."—George Abbey, former director, NASA Johnson Space Center

-Joan Johnson-Freese is Professor and Chair of the Department of National Security Studies at the Naval War College.
+Joan Johnson-Freese is Professor in the Department of National Security Affairs at the Naval War College and author of Space as a Strategic Asset.